POSTED: 16 Aug 2024

 Melatonin for Hair Loss & Growth, Here’s Everything You Need to Know

 Hair loss and thinning are common concerns that can affect men and women across all age groups throughout the world.
 There are many different causes of hair loss and even more potential treatments.
-However, not everything works and even the treatments that are legit may not work the same way for every body.
-Amongst the various hair loss and growth treatment options, Melatonin has emerged as a surprising contender.
-Known primarily for its role in regulating sleep cycles, Melatonin is now gaining attention for its potential to stop hair loss and increase growth.
-In this article, we take a closer look at the science behind Melatonin’s effects on hair follicles, its connection with melanin and its how to increases hair growth.
-We’ll also explore the best ways to use Melatonin as a hair treatment.
+However, not everything works, and even the treatments that are legitimate may not work the same way for every person.
+Amongst the various hair loss and growth treatment options, melatonin has emerged as a surprising contender.
+Known primarily for regulating sleep, melatonin is now gaining attention for its potential to stop hair loss and boost growth.
+In this article, we take a closer look at the science behind melatonin’s effects on hair follicles and its connection with melanin.
+We’ll also explore the best ways to use melatonin as a hair treatment.

 What is Melatonin?

 Melatonin is a hormone that is mainly produced by the pineal gland in the brain.
 It plays a crucial role in regulating the sleep-wake cycle, commonly known as the circadian rhythm.
 However, recent studies have highlighted melatonin’s broader biological functions, revealing that its benefits extend far beyond sleep regulation.
 Melatonin is increasingly recognised for its powerful antioxidant properties.
-It helps to neutralise harmful free radicals and protect cells from oxidative stress.
-This is a process that can lead to premature aging and various diseases, including those affecting hair health.
+It helps neutralise harmful free radicals and protect cells from oxidative stress.
+This is a process that can lead to premature ageing and various diseases, including those affecting hair health.
 Additionally, melatonin plays a crucial role in immune modulation, where it helps regulate the immune system’s response.
-Through this it helps to reduce inflammation and supports overall immune health.
+Through this, it helps reduce inflammation and supports overall immune health.
 Crucially, research has also uncovered melatonin’s influence on hair growth and loss through its actions on the hair follicles.
-This suggests that melatonin may help in reducing hair loss and promoting thicker healthier growth.
+This suggests that melatonin may help reduce hair loss and promote thicker, healthier growth.

-Whilst similar sounding, Melatonin and Melanin are two distinct substances with entirely different functions in the body.
-Melatonin is a hormone made in the brain whereas Melanin is a pigment found in the skin, hair and eyes.
-It is responsible for the colouration of these tissues and is secreted by cells melanocyte cells.
-Melanin protects the skin from UV radiation by absorbing and dissipating harmful rays whereas Melatonin influences biological rhythms and cellular protection.
+Whilst similar sounding, melatonin and melanin are two distinct substances with entirely different functions in the body.
+Melatonin is a hormone made in the brain, whereas melanin is a pigment found in the skin, hair and eyes.
+Melanin is responsible for the colour of these tissues and cells called melanocytes secrete it.
+It protects the skin from UV radiation by absorbing and dissipating harmful rays.
+Melatonin, on the other hand, influences biological rhythms and cellular protection.

-Despite this, there might be some collaboration between them which further adds to confusion.
-Research suggests that Melatonin might play a role in melanin production and distribution potentially influencing hair colour.
-It is thought that Melatonin protects melanocytes from oxidative damage which helps to then preserve hair colour and prevent premature greying.
-Although there is a need for higher level evidence to investigate this connection between melatonin and melanin, the potential for melatonin to maintain natural hair colour is super exciting!
+Despite this, there might be some collaboration between them, which adds further to the confusion.
+Research suggests that melatonin might play a role in melanin production and distribution, potentially influencing hair colour.
+The main theory is that melatonin protects melanocytes from oxidative damage, which then helps preserve hair colour and prevent premature greying.
+Although we need higher-level evidence to investigate this connection, the potential for melatonin to maintain natural hair colour is an exciting possibility.

 The Relationship Between Melatonin & Hair Follicles

-Hair growth is a complex process that is driven by the hair follicle’s natural cycle.
-This cycle includes the anagen (growth), catagen (transitional), and telogen (resting) phases.
-Melatonin has been shown to affect hair follicles directly by prolonging the anagen phase and delaying the onset of the catagen and telogen phases.
-This effect is particularly important for those experiencing hair thinning or loss, as a longer anagen phase means more time for hair to grow.
-Melatonin is believed to exert its influence on hair follicles through these key mechanisms:
+Hair growth is a complex process driven by the hair follicle’s natural cycle.
+This cycle includes the anagen (growth), catagen (transitional) and telogen (resting) phases.
+Melatonin has been shown to affect hair follicles directly.
+It prolongs the anagen phase and delays the onset of the catagen and telogen phases.
+This effect is particularly important for anyone with hair thinning or loss.
+A longer anagen phase means more time for hair to grow.
+Melatonin is believed to influence hair follicles through these key mechanisms:

 Benefits of Melatonin for Hair Growth

-Two of the most common questions surrounding Melatonin are whether it can actually increase hair growth and who can it help?
-The evidence so far suggests that Melatonin may indeed promote hair growth, especially in cases of hair loss due to androgenetic alopecia and telogen effluvium.
-Here it offers some hope for those struggling with thinning or baldness where it can help promote healthier hair growth.
+Two common questions about melatonin are whether it can actually increase hair growth and who it can help.
+The evidence so far suggests that melatonin may promote hair growth, especially in androgenetic alopecia and telogen effluvium.
+So it offers some hope for those struggling with thinning or baldness, where it can help promote healthier hair growth.

-Topical Melatonin treatments have shown promise in clinical studies, with users experiencing significant improvements in hair density and a reduction in hair fall.
+Topical melatonin treatments have shown promise in clinical studies, with users experiencing significant improvements in hair density and a reduction in hair fall after applying a topical 0.1% melatonin solution daily for 6 months.
 Its impact on hair loss is primarily due to its ability to modulate the hair follicle cycle.
-Melatonin extends the growth phase of the hair cycle while delaying the transitional and resting phases.
+Melatonin extends the growth phase of the hair cycle whilst delaying the transitional and resting phases.
 This effectively reduces the amount of hair that is shed prematurely.
 Additionally, melatonin’s potent antioxidant properties protect hair follicles from oxidative stress.
-This is a key factor in the deterioration of hair follicles that can lead to conditions like androgenetic alopecia, commonly known as male or female pattern baldness.
-By shielding the follicles from damage and maintaining their function, melatonin helps to slow down the progression of hair loss.
-Moreover, its anti-inflammatory effects can further prevent hair loss by reducing the immune system’s attack on hair follicles which is another factor in certain types of alopecia.
+This is a key factor in the deterioration of follicles that can lead to androgenetic alopecia, commonly known as male or female pattern baldness.
+By shielding the follicles from damage and maintaining their function, melatonin helps slow the progression of hair loss.
+Moreover, its anti-inflammatory effects can further prevent hair loss by calming the immune system’s attack on the follicles.

 Melatonin Hair Treatment Options

-1. Topical Treatments: Hair loss clinic may offer custom made compound creams, foams, serums or sprays that contain Melatonin.
-You can apply these treatments directly to the scalp.
-They may also add other hair loss ingredients such as Minoxidil, Biotin or Finasteride to the formula.
-You would need to use your treatment consistently over at least 3-6 months before seeing noticeable results.
-Unfortunately, hair loss treatments are usually temporary and you would need to use in the long term to see results.
+1. Topical treatments: hair loss clinics may offer custom-made compounded creams, foams, serums or sprays that contain melatonin.
+You apply these directly to the scalp.
+They may also add other hair loss ingredients such as minoxidil, biotin, dutasteride or finasteride to the formula.
+You would need to use your treatment consistently for at least 3 to 6 months before seeing noticeable results.
+Like most hair loss treatments, the results are usually temporary, so you would need to keep using it in the long term.

-2. Oral Supplements: Although oral Melatonin is primarily for sleep regulation, it may also have a positive impact on hair growth.
-Again these are prescription only treatments in the UK and you would need to discuss with your healthcare provider whether this is suitable for you.
+2. Oral supplements: although oral melatonin is primarily for sleep regulation, it may also have a positive impact on hair growth.
+Again, these are prescription-only treatments in the UK, and you would need to discuss with your healthcare provider whether they are suitable for you.

-3. Diet: Various foods can offer a natural way to boost your body’s Melatonin levels.
-Tart cherries (particularly Montmorency cherries), are one of the richest natural sources of melatonin.
-Other sources include nuts (especially walnuts and almonds), grains (like rice, oats, and barley), other fruits (like grapes, strawberries, and tomatoes), vegetables (such as corn, asparagus and broccoli), eggs and fatty fish as well as seeds (like flaxseeds and sunflower seeds).
+3. Diet: various foods offer a natural way to boost your body’s melatonin levels.
+Tart cherries (particularly Montmorency cherries) are one of the richest natural sources.
+Other sources include nuts (especially walnuts and almonds), grains (like rice, oats and barley), other fruits (like grapes, strawberries and tomatoes), vegetables (such as corn, asparagus and broccoli), eggs, fatty fish and seeds (like flaxseeds and sunflower seeds).

 Risks & Side Effects

-Whilst Melatonin is generally safe for short-term use, it is important to be aware of potential risks and side effects.
-These are especially likely to occur with long-term use, higher doses and oral forms.
-Common and mild side effects of melatonin include:
+Whilst melatonin is generally safe for short-term use, it’s important to be aware of potential risks and side effects.
+These are especially likely with long-term use, higher doses and oral forms.
+The side effects of melatonin include the following:

-• Common & Mild: Drowsiness, headaches, dizziness and nausea.
-Some individuals may also experience vivid dreams or disruptions to their sleep cycle.
+• Common and mild: drowsiness, headaches, dizziness and nausea.
+Some people may also experience vivid dreams or disruptions to their sleep cycle.

-• Serious & Rare: Mood changes, anxiety, or hormonal imbalances.
+• Serious and rare: mood changes, anxiety or hormonal imbalances.

-Topical Melatonin for hair loss generally has better tolerance but some individuals may experience scalp irritation or allergic reactions.
-Since melatonin can interact with various drugs, including blood thinners, immune suppressants and diabetes medications, it’s crucial to consult with a healthcare provider before starting Melatonin supplements or treatments.
-This is also crucial if you have underlying health conditions or are pregnant.
+Topical melatonin for hair loss is generally better tolerated, but some people may experience scalp irritation or allergic reactions.
+Melatonin can interact with various drugs, including blood thinners, immune suppressants and diabetes medications.
+So it’s crucial to consult a healthcare provider before starting any melatonin supplement or treatment.
+This is especially important if you have underlying health conditions or are pregnant.

-There’s good reason to be excited about Melatonin’s potential as a hair loss and growth treatment.
-Its antioxidant properties, ability to regulate follicle cycles and possible connection to hair colour are all promising areas for its use in hair care.
-However, it’s important to note that Melatonin is a prescription only treatment in the UK and is not for everyone.
-The ability of Melatonin to increase hair growth depends on a number of factors including the underlying cause of hair loss and individual biology.
-Further research is necessary to fully explore the exact mechanisms of action on hair in order to better understand who would most benefit from it and the best way to use it.
-If you’re experiencing hair loss, always seek medical advice to diagnose underlying causes and find the best treatment options for you.
+There’s good reason to be excited about melatonin’s potential as a hair loss and growth treatment.
+Its antioxidant properties, effect on the follicle cycle and possible link to hair colour are all promising.
+These make it an interesting area for hair care.
+However, it’s important to note that melatonin is a prescription-only treatment in the UK and is not for everyone.
+Whether melatonin works depends on several factors, including the underlying cause of your hair loss and your individual biology.
+Further research is needed to explore exactly how it acts on hair.
+This will help us understand who benefits most and the best way to use it.
+If you’re experiencing hair loss, always seek medical advice to find the underlying cause and the best treatment for you.

 Authored by: